 Setting Up Data Extract Task

-The Data Extract Task selects objects from the IIQ database, processes each object, and writes a message for each to a destination queue.
+The Data Extract Task selects objects from the IIQ database, processes each object, and publishes them to the specific publisher.
 The first time Data Extract runs, it completes a full extract for the defined objects.
 Subsequent task runs extract a delta based on what has changed since the last time it ran.

 You can set up this task to run on your instance: